 It was unbelievable.
 As we walked Utah and Omaha, the perfect weather made it harder to remember the blood that had been spilled across the sand beneath our feet.
 I thought back to famous movie scenes depicting the terrible gore of the initial invasion and I still could not connect the two.
 For all of its suffering, I could not help but admire the beach’s beauty.

 We concluded the trip with eulogies written for our respective soldiers and given formally at the Normandy American Cemetery.
 My breath left me when I saw Eugene’s grave for the first time.

 Giving Eugene’s eulogy was perhaps the hardest thing I have ever done.
 My hands were shaking and I was so scared I would make a mistake or dishonor Eugene.
 Over the past year, I had grown so close to this man, my friend.
 I made jokes about his big ears and goofy smile and shared that moment with those gathered.

 It would be impossible to learn everything about “The Good War” in six months, but we learned so much about the men and women who gave the greatest sacrifice of all and why that sacrifice should always be honored.

 Most of all, I learned about the personal sacrifice of Eugene.
 His story is one I will never forget.

-Julia is a rising senior at Ronald Reagan IB High School in Milwaukee, Wisconsin.
+At the time of the original piece, Julia was a rising senior at Ronald Reagan IB High School in Milwaukee, Wisconsin.
 Watch Julia give Eugene’s eulogy below: